 So perhaps these might explain it, but I’m not entirely convinced.
 Most of the time, the choice of whether or not to include a climb of Mount Kinabalu into a Borneo vacation is made well before Kota Kinabalu airport.
-So could there be something in the journey before the journey – getting travel ideas online, booking them, talking to travel agents, etc – that gives men and women a different experience and gives them different attitudes towards climbing mountains?
+So could there be something in the journey before the journey.
+It could be getting travel ideas online, booking them, talking to travel agents, etc – that gives men and women a different experience and gives them different attitudes towards climbing mountains?

 This is hard to pin down.
 But if you were to image-search mountain climbing, women are pretty well-represented in the results – probably not equal, but not bad.
 The same is observed when searching on Instagram or Pinterest, although these platforms are used more by women.
 The same could be said with mountain climbing magazines and websites.

-Could there be a gender bias against climbing mountains in when talking to a travel agent, when talking to friends about travel?
+Could there be a gender bias against climbing mountains in when talking to a travel agent?
+Or when talking to friends about travel?
 Are more general travel magazines more likely to sell other types of vacation activities to women?

 Let’s get to the bottom of this

-I’m designing a mountain climbing website for Southeast Asia, and we’d like to get women climbing mountains at least as much as men.
+I’m designing a mountain climbing website for Southeast Asia.
+I’d like to get women climbing mountains at least as much as men.
 Share your have ideas about what could be turning women off climbing mountains.
 Let me know your ideas about how we could make women feel safer, better catered for, and more inspired to climb mountains.
 Please send me your ideas: [email protected]